-There are some big trout to be caught on Scotlands big 4 salmon rivers, The Tay, Tweed, Dee and River Spey are renowned for Atlantic salmon fishing.
+There are some big trout to be caught on Scotlands big 4 salmon rivers.
+The River Tay, Tweed, Dee and River Spey are renowned for Atlantic salmon fishing.
 In March the spring run fish on these rivers are the ultimate prize, however at this time of year, salmon are not in abundance.
 If you hook and land a springer, bragging rights indeed, some say the ultimate accolade in salmon angling.
 These early salmon are pristine, sometimes elusive and very strong.

 The wild brown trout on these big rivers don’t give themselves up easily.
 Survival is their prime instinct and they are always cautious and easy to spook.
 There are occasions though, when your changes as an angler increase.
 With trout, none more so than in April.
 Fish are keen to feed after the winter and gain condition.
 Big hatches of Olives come on and trigger heavy feeding.
 Sea trout and brown trout, kelts and salmon kelts have all been known to join in the spoils it’s a bit of a frenzy!

-Wild trout, the perfect interlude to a days salmon fishing
+Wild trout, the perfect interlude to a days fishing

 Our fishing days are often complimented with cooked lunches and whilst meals are cooking, I take 10 minutes out, to make up a trout rod and a dry fly set up just in case a hatch occurs.

 Why?
 This is because, at this time of year in Scotland, we get tremendous rises of olive duns.
 I get tremendously excited when I see fish turning on the surface for dries anywhere, but none more so than a Scottish river.
 It an also add real spice to a days salmon fishing.
 An interesting interlude.